zasper-io/zasper-benchmark/README.md

 *  Zasper crashed under very high loads compared to Jupyter Server.
 * At 32 kernels, 100 RPS per kernel, the through drops but kernel connections are not lost.
-* At (64 kernels, 100RPS per kernel), the zeromq message queue fills up as the **Jupyter kernel** doesnt consume the messages fast and the queue fills up completely, leading to lost kernel connections.
+* At (64 kernels, 100RPS per kernel), the zeromq message queue fills up as the **Jupyter kernel** doesn't consume the messages fast and the queue fills up completely, leading to lost kernel connections.

 ```
 {"level":"info","time":1745735833,"message":"Error writing message: write tcp [::1]:8048->[::1]:51161: write: no buffer space available"}